 Kid Friendly Charcuterie Boards are my favorite party food when kids are in attendance.
 They are so simple, and depending on what you decide to use, there is virtually no cooking involved.
 With barely any preparation other than washing your fruit and slicing cheeses, traditional kid friendly charcuterie takes about 15 minutes to put together.

 Okay, first things first.
-How in the heck do you pronounce charcuterie?
+How do you pronounce charcuterie?

 shar - koo - tuh - ree